 Step 2: Medical Evaluation

 Because the use of respirators can place a burden on the body and aggravate some medical conditions, medical evaluations are required before a worker is fit-tested and told to wear a respirator.
 Of special concern is the health of workers who suffer from heart disease or respiratory problems.
+Fill out the medical clearance form to begin the process.

-Note that dropping off the forms in person will result in the fastest turn around time.
 The Occupational Health Nurse (OHN) will contact you for discussion and/or appointment.
 After determining the employee’s ability to use a respirator, the OHN will provide the RPPA with a written recommendation stating whether the employee is medically able to use a respirator or not and if there are any limitations on respirator use.

 NOTE: Employees are not permitted to wear respirators until the OHN or a physician or other licensed healthcare professional (PLHCP) has determined that they are medically able to do so.
 Any employee refusing the medical evaluation will not be permitted to work in an area requiring respirator use.